 Start Your Claim

 Although dental implants are growing increasingly popular, they require a lot of planning and the procedure of getting them installed is extremely invasive.
-A lot can go wrong, especially if your dentist doesn’t know what he’s doing, which is why making sure that you do plenty of research prior to agreeing to anything can greatly minimise the risks of problems occurring.
+A lot can go wrong, which is why making sure that you do plenty of research prior to agreeing to anything can greatly minimise the risks of problems occurring.

 Since dental implants are quite costly, if you’re going to invest money in them you want things to go as smoothly as possible.
 Unfortunately, this isn’t always the case.

-If you believe you have been a victim of dental negligence during a dental implant procedure, you could be entitled to compensation, depending on the severity of your case and the factors surrounding it.
+If you believe your dentist was negligent during a dental implant procedure, you could be entitled to compensation, depending on the severity of your case and the factors surrounding it.

 The process of getting dental implants installed involves quite a lot of different processes.
 It doesn’t happen overnight and is a commitment that you must be prepared to undertake if you are serious about them.

-Before the first stage of the procedure can even commence, your dentist should spend a considerable amount of time preparing you for the process.
-This will typically involve a medical health check to ensure you are eligible for the procedure, as well as an examination of your teeth to determine whether you are a good candidate for dental implants.
+Before the procedure can even commence, your dentist should spend a considerable amount of time preparing you for the process.
+This will typically involve a medical health check to ensure you are eligible for the procedure, as well as an examination of your teeth to determine whether dental implants are right for you.

 You should always ensure that your dentist has experience with dental implants, as the procedure is very invasive and requires a lot of expertise in order for things to go smoothly.